sudsk/hcls-demo/README.md

-# KFUPM Bio-Data Platform — Pilot 1 POC (synthetic data)
+# HCLS Bio-Data Platform — POC (synthetic data)

-Proof-of-concept for the **KFUPM / JHAH Bio-Data Platform**, Pilot 1: paediatric **diabetes & obesity risk prediction** (ages 8–18), delivered end-to-end on Google Cloud using **synthetic data only** (no PHI, no real patient data).
+Proof-of-concept for the HCLS Demo: paediatric **diabetes & obesity risk prediction** (ages 8–18), delivered end-to-end on Google Cloud using **synthetic data only** (no PHI, no real patient data).